pequeniajugar/DBTuneSuite/experiment_design/experiment_design.md

 -- 10^7
 select * from employees where hundreds2 = 5100; -- 0%
-select * from employees where hundreds2 < 1100; -- 1%
 select * from employees where hundreds2 < 5100; -- 5%
 select * from employees where hundreds2 < 10100; -- 10%
 select * from employees where hundreds2 < 20100; -- 20%